dwhiffing/fury/content/aar/pf/pf5_aj/body.md

 **Impressions**

-Sometimes it's fun just to stomp on the enemy\!
-This quick and cheerful scenario certainly provides\!
+Sometimes it's fun just to stomp on the enemy!
+This quick and cheerful scenario certainly provides!